-We hold an immaterial amount of collateral for non-securitized credit risk mitigation as of March 31, 2024.
+We did not hold any collateral for non-securitized credit risk mitigation as of March 31, 2025.

 Risk Concentrations and Credit Enhancement Providers

 Based on our assessment of business conditions that could affect our financial results, we have determined that concentrations of credit risk exist among certain borrowers (including geographic concentrations), loan sellers and servicers, credit enhancement providers, and other investment counterparties.